SignalDetectionTool: R Package for signal detection on infectious disease surveillance data

 “60–64”, “65–69”, “70–74”, “75–79”, “80–84”, “85–89”, “90–94”, “95–99”,

-“100–104”, “105–109” for rows with category == "age_group"
+“100–104”, “105–109” for rows with category == "age_group".

-For rows with category == "county"
+For rows with category == "county" the values of

-are “Burgenland”, “Kärnten”, “Niederösterreich”,
+stratum are “Burgenland”, “Kärnten”, “Niederösterreich”,

 “Oberösterreich”, “Salzburg”, “Steiermark”, “Tirol”, “Vorarlberg”,